oasis-tcs/openc2-cn-apdev/cn-appdev-v1.0-cn01.md

 ## 1.3 Background

+This section provides background information on OpenC2, JADN, and the role of actuator profiles (APs) to provide a context for the process described in sections 2 and 3.

 ### 1.3.1 Open Command and Control (OpenC2)

+OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
+OpenC2 typically uses a request-response paradigm where a _Command_ is encoded by a _Producer_ (managing application) and transferred to a _Consumer_ (managed device or virtualized function) using a secure transfer protocol, and the Consumer can respond with status and any requested information.
+This request / response paradigm is illustrated in Figure 1-1.

+##### Figure 1-1: OpenC2 Request / Response Paradigm
+![Figure 1-1: OpenC2 Request / Response
+Paradigm](images/MessageFlow.png)

+OpenC2 allows the application producing the commands to discover the set of capabilities supported by the managed devices (i.e., an introspection capability).
+This capability permits the managing application to adjust its behavior to take advantage of the features exposed by the managed device.
+The capability definitions can be easily extended in a noncentralized manner, allowing standard and non-standard capabilities to be defined with semantic and syntactic rigor.

+> NOTE: add reference links to the following

+OpenC2's approach to automating cybersecurity command and control is described in the *OpenC2 Architecture Specification*.
+The specifics of the OpenC2 language are defined in the *OpenC2 Language Specification*.

 ### 1.3.2 JSON Abstract Data Notation (JADN)

+JSON Abstract Data Notation (JADN) is a UML-based information modeling language that defines data structure independently of data format.
+Information models are used to define and generate physical data models, validate information instances, and enable lossless translation across data formats.
+A JADN specification consists of two parts: type definitions that comprise the information model, and serialization rules that define how information instances are represented as data.
+The information model is itself an information instance that can be serialized and transferred between applications.
+The model is documented using a compact and expressive interface definition language, property tables, or entity relationship diagrams, easing integration with existing design processes and architecture tools.

+> NOTE: add reference links to the following

+The OpenC2 TC has published a *JADN Ppecification*, and a companion CN describing the use of JADN in Information Modeling (IM).

 ### 1.3.3 OpenC2 Actuator Profiles

+As described in the *OpenC2 Architecture Specification*, APs serve the purpose of scoping the general purpose OpenC2 language to the C2 of a particular cyberdefense function:

+> OpenC2 Actuator Profiles specify the subset of the OpenC2
+> language relevant in the context of specific actuator
+> functions.
+Cyber defense components, devices, systems and/or
+> instances may (in fact are likely to) implement multiple
+> profiles.
+A profile refines the meaning of language elements
+> (actions, targets, command arguments, results) used to perform
+> the actuator function, and often defines additional elements
+> that are relevant and/or unique to that function.

+The goal of this CN is to document a well-formed approach to developing APs that takes advantage of the rigor provided by applying JADN information modeling to the process.

 -------